 - Refusals to purchase from, or modification of purchase arrangements with, suppliers.

-- Strategic plans, business plans, intentions, promotional activities and marketing strategies or investment plans.
+- Current or future strategic plans, business plans, commercial plans, intentions, trade secrets, promotional activities and marketing strategies or investment plans.

-- Items which do not feature on the agenda.
+- Items which do not feature on the ICMSA Interaction agenda.
 This should also be helpful to avoid potential situations that could give rise to anti-trust concerns.

-- Any other confidential or competitively sensitive information.
+- Any other confidential, non-public or competitively sensitive information.

-- Always review agendas for meetings prior to attendance to ensure that no items on the agenda raise competition law concerns.
+- Always review agendas for ICMSA Interactions prior to attendance to ensure that no items on the agenda raise competition law concerns.
 If ever in doubt you should seek legal advice.

-- Allow open and equal participation of members in Association or committee meetings and do not exclude a specific member or group of members from particular meetings.
+- Allow open and equal participation of members in all ICMSA Interactions and do not exclude a specific member or group of members from particular Interactions.

-- Ensure that you receive and carefully review the minutes and presentations of all meetings.
-If the minutes are inaccurate or incomplete or raise any questions, insist on rectification.
+- Ensure that you receive and carefully review the minutes and presentations of all ICMSA Interactions.
+If the minutes are inaccurate, incomplete or raise any questions, insist on rectification.

 - Consider taking summary written notes of all discussions and presentations relating to the ICMSA.
 Assume that any notes you take will be discoverable in the event of any investigation or other litigation.

-- Keep in mind that activities relating to standard setting, lobbying activities, benchmarking and statistics dissemination can bring along competition law risks, especially when presented as a collective decision of ICMSA to which members should not deviate.
+- Keep in mind that activities relating to standard setting, lobbying activities, benchmarking and statistics dissemination can give rise to competition law risks, especially when presented as a collective decision of ICMSA from which members should not deviate.

-- Seek legal advice immediately if you are concerned that the activities of the ICMSA raise competition law concerns.
+- Seek legal advice as soon as possible if you are concerned that the activities of the ICMSA raise competition law concerns.

-- Seek legal advice before discussing potentially sensitive competition issues.
+- Seek legal advice before discussing any topics or issues which you think could be potentially sensitive from a competition law perspective.

 - Record any steps you take to ensure compliance with competition rules.